-Some minibus-taxi conductors in the particular act in a manner that positively invites an aggressive response, and when traveling independently, you’ll occasionally meet other road user’s displays of impatience.
-Frankly, many bystanders will not take offense if you responded to a pushy peddler with a display of anger, if only because the provocateur’s behavior itself goes against the norm.
+Some minibus-taxi conductors in the particular act in a manner that positively invites an aggressive response, and when travelling independently, you’ll occasionally meet other road users’ displays of impatience.
+Frankly, many bystanders will not take offence if you responded to a pushy peddler with a display of anger, if only because the provocateur’s behaviour itself goes against the norm.

-By contrast, losing your temper will almost certainly be counterproductive when dealing with obtuse officials, dopey waiters, and hotel employees, or unco-operative safari drivers.
+By contrast, losing your temper will almost certainly be counterproductive when dealing with obtuse officials, dopey waiters, hotel employees, or uncooperative tour drivers.

 Uganda’s gender rights culture is still traditional African and at a very young stage of transitioning into the modern gender culture of the western world.
 Most of Uganda, especially the rural cultures, are still patriarchal.

 In most rural areas women will most likely be housewives with all critical home decisions left to the husband.
 The women do the cooking, cleaning, laundry, and take care of the children, as well as work their land.